Automobile Owners Resource Center

 Collision Damage Waivers (or Optional Vehicle Protection) and Rental Vehicle Coverage FAQs

 However, insurance is available to cover against the full amount of damage to vehicles rented by the insured for a period of 30 days or less.
 In addition to the general information provided here, consumers are encouraged to read their policies and/or check with their company representative, agent or broker regarding any specific questions.
-Additionally, general information about auto insurance is available from our Auto Resource Center, and Auto FAQ's.

 The following questions and answers apply to New York residents only.